 Take a look around your house.
 If it is anything like mine use to be, it might be cluttered.
 You may see toys, electronics, stuffed animals….the list goes on and on!

 It is not that my kids don’t know they need to pick up after themselves.
 They just don’t do it.
 They choose to just drop things and leave them were they end up.
 The only time they pick up is when I finally have to tell them to do so.

-Well, that use to be the case.
-One snow day last year, I had had it.
-I had told them to pick up their things more than once.
-I had threatened them that if they didn’t pick up their things, they were heading off to toy jail.
-They didn’t think I was serious.
+Well, at least, that use to be the case.
+One snowy afternoon, I’d had it.
+I hit my breaking point.
+After having had told them to pick up items more than once, I threatened them that if they did not pick up their things, then they would all be headed off to toy jail.
+Funny thing is that they didn’t think I was serious.
 Imagine their surprise when all of their toys were suddenly gone.

 I chuckled to myself the first time I did this, as I had one of those “I’m just like my mother” moments.
 I can recall my mom saying she was going to throw away our shoes if we did not pick them up.
 It only took it happening to my sister one time for us both to know that she was serious (as I recall my sister digging through the trash to look for them — when mom had set them on her closet shelf).
 She taught me well and I now get the pleasure of passing this along to my own kids.

 Am I being tough?
 Some may think so.
 But with 3 kids leaving a tornado in their wake, something had to be done.
-Since we started this last year, I’ve only had to put a handful of items into jail.
+Since we implemented this system, only a handful of items have landed in jail.
 They learned their lesson quickly and they know that I am not bluffing.
 I have no problems with toy tail.